Welcome to my updated Robocash review.

 Here are my current auto invest settings:

-- 30% of my funds are going into short-term consumer loans and commercial loans from Kazakhstan
+- 30% of my funds are going into commercial loans in Kazakhstan, with a minimum interest rate of 12%.

-You are of course free to use different auto invest settings, I just wanted to mention my own setup on Robocash.
+You are of course free to use different auto invest settings, I just wanted to mention my own setup.

 My Opinion Regarding Robocash